Perspective | Airline passenger traffic dropped in the pandemic. But TSA seized more guns than ever.

 In 2019, the TSA said it found one firearm for every 197,358 passengers.
 In 2021, that rate doubled to one firearm detected for every 97,999 passengers.

-This “status quo is simply unacceptable,” said Rep. Bonnie Watson Coleman (D-N.J.), chairwoman of the House Homeland Security subcommittee on transportation and maritime security, which has explored ways to reduce the numbers of guns being seized at airports.
+This “status quo is simply unacceptable,” said Rep. Bonnie Watson Coleman (D-N.J.), chairwoman of the House Homeland Security subcommittee on transportation and maritime security, which has explored ways to reduce the number of guns being seized at airports.

 The reason the number of guns rose as airline passenger traffic fell isn’t clear.
 Higher gun sales might be a contributing factor.
 So might the changing nature of passengers during the pandemic.
 As airlines dropped ticket prices to attract customers, this theory reckons, more passengers who ordinarily don’t fly took to the skies, even as business and frequent fliers stayed home.